 Please note that IJC does not assist with student or employment visas.
 For inquiries and questions about IJC’s legal services, please call: 608-890-3753.

 Conducts free legal intakes at Christ Presbyterian Church, 944 East Gorham Street, every other Friday.
 Any person can show up, receive an intake, and have the opportunity to speak with an immigration attorney.

 While traveling internationally may be possible for some DACA students, given the uncertainty of being able to reenter the U.S., we suggest that DACA students also consider participating in a domestic or virtual program to remove the potential challenges of reentering the U.S.

-UW Study Abroad virtual programs are online learning experiences that allow you to explore global issues and connect with international instructors and local community members in an interactive virtual setting.
+UW-Madison study abroad virtual programs are online learning experiences that allow you to explore global issues and connect with international instructors and local community members in an interactive virtual setting.
 Virtual programs can have multiple components, both synchronous and asynchronous, which take the form of interactive workshops hosted by organizations abroad, classes and question-and-answer sessions with international experts, virtual tours of cultural sites, live foreign language practice, or a virtual internship with an international company or organization, among others.

 You can learn more about virtual programs here.